Kelvin-Froude wake patterns of a traveling pressure disturbance: Kelvin wake pattern

 Here the upper and lower signs correspond to the diverging and transverse wavefronts, respectively.
 Equating Eqs.(\ref{wavecrests}) and (\ref{phase(x,y)}) then gives two implicit equations for the wavecrests of the transverse and diverging kind.

-The phase function corresponding to the diverging wavefronts (plus sign in Eq.(\ref{phase(x,y)})) increases in magnitude without bound as one approaches the central line $y=0$.
-This translates into oscillatory behavior of the water height with ever decreasing wavelength, seen as a bunching of the diverging wavefronts in Figure 1a as $y\rightarrow 0$.
-In practice such a behavior may be halted by a combination of effects that the present theory omits: capillarity neglected in the dispersion law (\ref{spectrum}) and non-linearity coming into play for sufficiently steep waves.
-Possible manifestations are discussed by Barnell and Noblesse \cite{numerical2} and Noblesse \textit{et al.} \cite{interference}: in practice the effects are limited to a very narrow angular range near the central line $y=0$.
+The phase function for diverging wavefronts (plus sign in Eq.(\ref{phase(x,y)})) increases in magnitude without bound as $y\rightarrow0$.
+Here, the water height oscillates with decreasing wavelength, resulting in bunched diverging wavefronts (see Figure~\ref{wakes}a).
+In practice, factors such as capillarity neglected in the dispersion law (\ref{spectrum}) or non-linear effects can halt this behavior.
+Possible manifestations are discussed in Refs.~\cite{numerical2,interference}; in practice these effects are limited to a narrow angular range around $y=0$.